Morgawr/yokubi/src/Section1/Part1/Lesson16.md

 # Irregular and する verbs

 Now that we've covered the most common verb stems, we can cover the irregular verbs.
 Japanese only has two major irregular verbs, but they're very common.
 Their conjugations are completely irregular.
-Note that there are some other exceptions and corner cases in some other verbs (we’ve already seen 問うた), but these two are completely different and live in an entire class of their own.
+Note that there are some other exceptions and corner cases in some other verbs (we've already seen 問うた), but these two are completely different and live in an entire class of their own.

 <pre>
 する